Android-for-Python/cloud_storage_examples/pyrebase4_example/README.md

 ### kivy-ios

-As of 2022/08 the Pyrebase4 does not run on kivy-ios.
-The error message is `OSError: Cannot load native module 'Crypto.Hash._SHA256'.....` and it is due to the loack of a pycryptodome recipe.
+As of 2022/08 Pyrebase4 does not run on kivy-ios.
+The error message is `OSError: Cannot load native module 'Crypto.Hash._SHA256'.....` and it is due to the lack of a pycryptodome recipe.